 The Pets Lets Story

-Founded by a Londoner, who inherited 3 dogs because Landlords said no.
+Founded by a Londoner with over 25 years of property experience, who inherited 3 dogs because Landlords said no.

 Russell & Biscuit